StefanAdrian2003/Proiect-Robotica/README.md

   - Efficient use of Arduino Uno's I/O pins without additional expansion boards.

 ---

+## Justification of Laboratory Functionalities
+The implementation leverages laboratory components such as:
+- **Ultrasonic Sensors**:
+   - Tested for accurate distance measurement within 2 cm to 400 cm range.
+- **DC Motors with H-Bridge Driver**:
+   - Provide forward/reverse control for robot movement, validated using oscilloscopes for signal integrity.
+- **16x2 LCD**:
+   - Used to display real-time distance and mode status for debugging during the development phase.

+These functionalities were validated to ensure compliance with the project's objectives.

+---

+## Project Framework and Interaction Between Functionalities
+### Project Skeleton:
+- **Input Components**:
+   - Joystick (X/Y Axis, Button)
+   - Ultrasonic Distance Sensor
+- **Processing**:
+   - Arduino Uno acts as the control unit, processing inputs and coordinating outputs.
+- **Output Components**:
+   - DC Motors (Movement Control)
+   - LCD Display (Status Updates)
+   - Speaker (Proximity Alerts)

+### Interaction Between Functionalities:
+- **Joystick Input**: Translates analog values into motor commands.
+- **Ultrasonic Sensor**: Sends distance data, used to stop motors when obstacles are near.
+- **LCD and Speaker**: Work together to provide real-time feedback to users.

+All modules interact seamlessly to ensure smooth operation in both manual and parking-assistance modes.

+---

+## Video Demo and Validation
+A **video demonstration** of the entire project is available on GitHub.
+It includes:
+1. **Manual Mode**: Navigation using the joystick.
+2. **Parking Assistance Mode**: Automated distance-based alerts and motor control.
+3. **Real-Time Feedback**: Clear audio and visual cues to users.

+The video validates that all functionalities operate according to project specifications.

+---

+## Sensor Calibration Process
+### Calibration Steps:
+1. **Ultrasonic Sensor**:
+   - Measured distance at fixed intervals (10 cm, 20 cm, etc.) and adjusted timing calculations in software.
+2. **Servo Motors**:
+   - Used PWM signals with fine adjustments to achieve precise angle rotations.
+3. **LCD Display Contrast**:
+   - Tuned the potentiometer for optimal visibility under various lighting conditions.

+These calibration processes were repeated until desired accuracy and performance were achieved.

+---

+## Optimization Details
+### Areas of Optimization:
+1. **Memory Usage**:
+   - Unused libraries and global variables were removed to free up SRAM.
+2. **Power Efficiency**:
+   - Optimized motor control to reduce unnecessary power consumption during idle states.
+3. **Debounce Logic**:
+   - Refined code to ensure button presses are accurately detected without delay.
+4. **Audio Feedback**:
+   - Adjusted tone duration and frequencies for clearer signals without overlapping.

+### Outcome of Optimizations:
+- Reduced response times in manual and parking modes.
+- Increased overall system reliability and reduced noise from redundant operations.

 ## Final Results
 TBD - This section will document the robot's performance, including its speed, responsiveness, and user feedback.